Is your construction or field service company doing as well as it used to? Is it performing as well as it should? Can your projects be better managed?

 6. Are you using the latest construction methods and materials?

 Construction methods barely changed over the last few centuries.
-But over the past few years we have seen a plethora of new innovations – new materials and new methods.
-Obviously we have to take care ensuring these materials meet the local building specifications.
+But over the past few years, we have seen a plethora of new innovations – new materials and new methods.
+Obviously we have to take care of ensuring these materials meet the local building specifications.
 Clients are looking for innovative products.
 Faster construction methods can make us more competitive.
 Cheaper products add to our competitiveness and our bottom line.
 But, we must ensure we can still deliver the quality and reliability that our clients expect.

 7. Are you delivering a quality product?

 Maybe it’s time to take a careful look at the product we’re producing.
 Poor quality results in rework which is expensive and delays the project.
-When our clients aren’t satisfied with quality they’ll take their future business elsewhere.
+When our clients aren’t satisfied with the quality they’ll take their future business elsewhere.
 Do our employees understand the quality that’s expected from them?
 Do they have the skills and equipment to deliver this quality?
 Are they proud of the work the company produces?
 Customers remember poor quality, they don’t remember cheap prices.
-But good quality often doesn’t have to come at additional costs – it just takes a little extra care, pride and leadership.
+But good quality often doesn’t have to come at additional costs – it just takes a little extra care, pride, and leadership.